bjpop/gurita/docs/_sources/filter.rst.txt

 .. code-block:: bash

-   hatch hist --filter 'sepal_length > petal_length' -x sepal_width iris.csv
+   gurita hist --filter 'sepal_length > petal_length' -x sepal_width iris.csv

 In the example above, a histogram will be generated for the ``sepal_width`` column in ``iris.csv``, but only for rows where the numerical column ``sepal_length`` is greater than the numerical column ``petal_length``.